Jonny-exe/binary-fractions/binary_fractions/README.md

  | __bool__() -> bool
 ```

 Boolean transformation.
-Used for bool() and not operand.
+Used for `bool()` and `not` operand.

-Method that implements transformation to boolean.
+Method that implements transformation to boolean `bool`.
 This
-boolian transformation is then used by operations like "not".
+boolean transformation is then used by operations like `not`.

+Number 0 returns `False`.
+All other numbers return `True`.

 **Arguments**: